How to Create a Video Knowledge Base in 3 Steps

 One way of doing that is by giving all of your knowledge base video content a visual identity.

 Visual identity can be created in different ways.
-Here are a few ideas:
+Here are a few tips:

 • Use consistent, on-brand colors